-12.F Monitoring Fee
+11.F Monitoring Fee

-A monitoring fee will be assessed to cover the costs of the compliance-monitoring program.
-A compliance-monitoring fee will be assessed to cover the initial 15 years of the compliance period in a lump sum, at the time of final allocation.
-This fee (which will be determined in the year the project receives a final allocation of credit) will be based on the number of low-income units, any designated manager and/or maintenance units, and the compliance period, and then present valued.
+A monitoring fee will be assessed to cover the costs of the compliance monitoring program.
+A compliance monitoring fee will be assessed to cover the initial 15 years of the compliance period in a lump sum, at the time of Final Allocation.
+This fee (which will be determined in the year the project receives a Final Allocation of Tax Credits) will be based on the number of low-income units, any designated manager and/or maintenance units, and the compliance period, and then present valued.
 The payment of this fee will be required prior to the issuance of the 8609s or State Allocation Certificate.
 Please refer to Section 6 for the compliance monitoring fee amount.
-The amount of the compliance-monitoring fee for the remainder of the contractual extended-use period will be determined in year 15.
+The amount of the compliance monitoring fee for the remainder of the contractual extended-use period will be determined in year 15.

-12.G

-Noncompliance Fees
+11.G Noncompliance Fees